microsoft/code-with-engineering-playbook/docs/ui-ux/README.md

 > If you haven't already, download the [Accessibility Insights](https://accessibilityinsights.io/) browser tool.
 You can use this, in combination with other accessibility-related tools, to easily check your application for accessibility issues.

-Accessibility requirements vary from project-to-project based on your intended user base.
+Accessibility requirements vary from project to project based on your intended user base.
 Aside from the default level of accessibility, this section should contain details about any other aspects you must consider during development.
 Could the application be used by someone who cannot see?
 What about someone with color blindness?
 What about someone who cannot use a mouse?
 If your application has an audio aspect, what about users that cannot hear?

 > Did you know that approximately 4.5% of the worlds population is color blind[*](https://www.colorblindguide.com/post/colorblind-people-population-live-counter)?
 That is over 355 Million people!
 Accessible design is a requirement for all user interface applications.

 After listing accessibility requirements, the last section of the design document is technical considerations.
 This section outlines any and all implementation options your team wants to consider.
 Within CSE, we often reach for tools such as the [React] framework.
 React is a great tool when wielded by an experienced team.
 Otherwise, it can create more hurdles than it is worth.
 Keep in mind that even if _you_ feel capable with React, the rest of your team and your customer's dev team needs to as well.
-Some other great options to consider when building a proof-of-concept or minimum-valuable-product are:
+Some other great options to consider when building a proof-of-concept or minimum-viable-product are:

 1. HTML/CSS/JavaScript
    - Back to the basics!
 Start with a single **index.html**, include a popular CSS framework such as [Bootstrap](https://getbootstrap.com/) using their CDN link, and start prototyping!